 Despite the emotional value we give our pets, Oregon pet laws classify them as property.
 Courts can distribute them as such when it comes to cases of divorce and separation.

 This varies a great deal from judge to judge and court to court.
 You can never be fully certain how things will go in a particular case.
 Some judges are sympathetic while others may view arguing over who gets the cat as a waste of time.

 When it comes to determining who gets pet custody in a divorce, a number of things come into play.

 - Who acquired the pet in the first place can be a determining factor.

 - If there is a purchase agreement or adoption certificate in the case of rescue animals, the court may take that into account.

 - If you obtained your dog before your marriage, that will likely factor in.

-- Things get tangled, however, as many couples, married or otherwise, often adopt or purchase pets together.
+- Things get tangled, however, as many couples, married or otherwise, adopt or purchase pets together.

 If you feed the cat, walk the dog, take them to the vet, buy their food, make sure they’re properly licensed and micro-chipped, and see to all of those necessities, it may figure into guardianship.
 As before, things become hazy if both spouses equally participate in this regard.